-After the initial stocking efforts of pheasants during the early 20th century, pheasant management by SDGFP primarily included the trap and transfer of wild pheasants to fill pockets of suitable habitat void of pheasants.
-Management efforts continued to evolve through the years and currently include a broad spectrum of activities to monitor populations and strategic efforts to develop and manage pheasant habitat on public and private lands.
+After the initial stocking efforts of pheasants during the early 20th century, pheasant management by GFP primarily included the trap and transfer of wild pheasants to fill pockets of suitable habitat void of pheasants.
+Management efforts continued to evolve through the years to monitor populations and strategic efforts were put in place to develop and manage pheasant habitat on public and private lands.

 A long-term, historic record of pheasant population trends and statistics is necessary to measure the effects of various land-use changes, climatic conditions, harvest levels, and sociological changes on pheasant populations.
-Three methods are used to collect this information: pheasant brood survey, winter sex ratio survey, and the hunter harvest survey.
+Three methods have been used to collect this information: pheasant brood survey, winter sex ratio survey, and the hunter harvest survey.

-The pheasant brood survey is conducted by SDGFP annually to determine pheasant reproductive success, population trends, relative densities of populations throughout the state, and to predict pheasant population levels relative to previous years.
-This information, when combined with other factors such as status of the agricultural harvest and historical hunting pressure, can be used to predict hunter success and satisfaction for specific geographic areas of the state.
+The pheasant brood survey was conducted by GFP annually to determine pheasant reproductive success, population trends, relative densities of populations throughout the state, and to predict pheasant population levels relative to previous years.
+This information, when combined with other factors such as status of the agricultural harvest and historical hunting pressure, was used to predict hunter success and satisfaction for specific geographic areas of the state.

-Survey indices are currently derived from 110, 30-mile pheasant brood routes that are distributed across South Dakota where pheasants are found in sufficient numbers to survey (Appendix Figure 1).
-Routes are surveyed from 25 July-15 August each year using standardized methods on mornings when weather conditions are optimal for observing pheasants.
-Also, pheasant broods are opportunistically counted throughout the survey period to estimate an average number of young per brood.
-Pheasants per mile (PPM) estimates are calculated by summing the mean brood sizes and broods observed with numbers of cocks and hens observed on each route.
-PPM estimates for the prior year and the average of the previous 10 years are compared with the respective year survey results.
-Results are compared within local areas using Wilcoxon signed-rank tests which take into account the direction (up or down) and magnitude of change for each route.
-Since PPM estimates are relative density estimates, comparisons are valid only between years within each local area.
+Survey indices were derived from 110, 30-mile pheasant brood routes distributed across South Dakota where pheasants were found in sufficient numbers to survey (Appendix Figure 1).
+Routes were surveyed from 25 July-15 August each year using standardized methods on mornings when weather conditions are optimal for observing pheasants.
+These included mornings with vegetation along the routes saturated with heavy dew, winds $\leq$ 8 mph, and clear skies.
+Also, pheasant broods were opportunistically counted throughout the survey period to estimate an average number of young per brood.
+Pheasants per mile (PPM) estimates were calculated by summing the mean brood sizes and broods observed with numbers of cocks and hens observed on each route.
+PPM estimates for the prior year and the average of the previous 10 years were compared with the respective year survey results.
+Results were compared within local areas using Wilcoxon signed-rank tests which considered the direction (up or down) and magnitude of change for each route.
+Since PPM estimates were relative density estimates, comparisons were valid only between years within each local area.
+This survey was discontinued in 2020.

-The pheasant winter sex ratio survey is conducted annually from the end of the hunting season through March 30th to estimate winter sex ratios of pheasant populations throughout the state.
-The winter sex ratio indicates the degree of rooster harvest during the previous hunting season compared to a pre-hunting season sex ratio of approximately 90 roosters per 100 hens.
+The pheasant winter sex ratio survey was conducted annually from the end of the hunting season through March 30th to estimate winter sex ratios of pheasant populations throughout the state.
+The winter sex ratio indicated the degree of rooster harvest during the previous hunting season compared to a pre-hunting season sex ratio of approximately 90 roosters per 100 hens.
 According to Trautman (1982), 10 roosters per 100 hens is an ample sex ratio for breeding purposes.
 Any roosters in excess of this winter sex ratio indicate an under-utilization of surplus roosters from the previous hunting season.
+This survey was discontinued in 2020.

 The hunter harvest survey is conducted annually to obtain harvest-related statistics for pheasants.
+A total of 15,000 resident and 15,000 nonresidents, randomly selected small game license holders, are surveyed to derive these estimates.
 These statistics include number of residents and non-residents hunters, number of days hunted, number of pheasants harvested, and hunter satisfaction (Appendix Table 2).
+No shooting preserve license holders are surveyed for these estimates and none of their harvest is included in any data for estimates regarding wild pheasant harvest.